 If you do not have insurance, or are concerned about paying for your medical bill, please call our Financial Assistance Unit Monday through Friday between 8:00 a.m. and 4:30 p.m. at (828) 757-6150.
 We may be able to help you.
 All of our services are confidential.

-To learn more about available programs, please click here.
+To learn more about available programs and to access the Financial Assistance Policy, Summary, and Application, please click here.